Healthdirect Free Australian health advice you can count on.

 Your doctor will inject local anaesthetic into the area where the needle will be inserted.

-The 2 commonly-used techniques are ultrasound-guided liver biopsy and transjugular liver biopsy.
+The two commonly used techniques are ultrasound-guided liver biopsy and transjugular liver biopsy.

 Ultrasound-guided liver biopsy

-Your doctor will make a small cut on the skin on your right side, usually between your lower ribs.
+Your doctor will make a small cut on the skin over your liver.
 They will insert the needle through the cut and into your liver to remove a small piece of tissue.
 They will often use an ultrasound scan to guide them while they perform the biopsy.

 Transjugular liver biopsy